She’s not in Riverdale anymore! Lili Reinhart is gearing up for her next project.

 “Thank you @netflix for allowing us to play and trusting me as your leading lady and executive producer,” the Chemical Hearts actress concluded her post.
 “I can’t wait for you all to see what we put our hearts into this summer.”

-Before announcing her involvement in Plus/Minus, Lili teased the movie during an August 2020 interview with Vogue.
+Before announcing her involvement in Look Both Ways, Lili teased the movie during an August 2020 interview with Vogue.

 “I’m already in the midst of producing and starring in a Netflix film, hopefully for next year,” the CW personality gushed at the time.
 “I love being a producer!
 I’m the kind of person who likes control.
 I’m not a control freak but I like to know that my opinion matters and that it’s being heard.
 And, I think I’m good at it.”